fstwn/ironpyembroidery/README.md

 # ironpyembroidery

-This is a modified version of the original pyembroidery library (python 27 branch).
+This is a modified version of the original pyembroidery library (more specifically its python27 branch).
 It was modified to work with the IronPython 2.7.8.0 interpreters in McNeel Rhinoceros 5 & 6 aswell as the Grasshopper Plugin.

-This was made first of all for my project pyembroideryGH: https://github.com/fstwn/pyembroideryGH
+This was made first of all for the project **pyembroideryGH**.

+# Use in McNeel Rhinoceros & Grasshopper

-Below you'll find the original pyembroidery-readme. **For installation instructions please refer to https://github.com/fstwn/pyembroideryGH!**
+For use and installation instructions please refer to https://github.com/fstwn/pyembroideryGH!

+# Special Notes & Remarks

+- **SvgWriter is disabled in ironpyembroidery because IronPython can't make use of the needed xml-modules.**

+**Below you'll find the original pyembroidery-readme!**

 # pyembroidery